-3.2.1 Cash Accounts.
+- 3.1 General Allocation.
+The Board is responsible for setting the policy as to the allocation of State Funds among the Accounts (29 Del.C. §2716(a)(2)). - 3.2 Allocation among Accounts - 3.2.1 Cash Accounts.
 Unless otherwise determined by the Board, OST shall use its discretion to allocate State Funds among the Collection and Disbursement Accounts, Liquidity Accounts, and Reserve Accounts (collectively, "Cash Accounts") in accordance with the general purposes of such Accounts as described in Section 2.0 of these Guidelines and the investment objectives more particularly described in Sections 5.0 - 7.0 below.
 In general, OST attempts to minimize the number of transfers of State Funds in and out of both Liquidity Accounts and Reserve Accounts.
 In the former case, OST maintains balances of funds with the Cash Management Banks sufficient to meet the State's daily requirements over the near-term, allowing Liquidity Account balances to fluctuate based on the reasonably predictable cyclical pattern of the State's annual collections and disbursements.
 In the latter instance, OST allocates State Funds to and from Reserve Accounts only as unforeseen need for, or receipt of, funds occurs that deviates meaningfully from the State's historical pattern of collections and disbursements.
-Notwithstanding the foregoing, the Board may express a fixed allocation of State Funds to be held in each of the Cash Accounts to reflect then-prevailing market conditions or other considerations related to the probable income from and/or level of risk related to the investment of State Funds.
-(29 Del.
-C. §2716(a)).
-In such cases, OST may be required to make more frequent allocations among the Cash Accounts.

-3.2.2 Endowment Accounts and Operating Accounts, Unless otherwise determined by the Board, OST shall allocate State Funds to the Endowment Accounts and Operating Accounts in accordance with the general purposes of such Accounts described in Section 2.0 of these Guidelines and the investment objectives more particularly described in Sections 8.0 and 9.0 below.

-3.3 Allocation among Banks and Managers

-3.3.1 Cash Management Banks.
-Unless otherwise determined by the Board, OST shall further allocate State Funds in the Collection and Disbursement Accounts among the Cash Management Banks in such proportions as OST determines in its discretion are necessary or desirable to meet the State's anticipated near-term anticipated operating liquidity requirements.

-3.3.2 Liquidity Managers.
-Unless otherwise determined by the Board and subject to the provisions of subsection 3.3.5 below, OST shall further allocate State Funds in the Liquidity Accounts pro rata among the Liquidity Managers based on the aggregate amount of State Funds in such Accounts.

-3.3.3 Reserve Managers.
-Unless otherwise determined by the Board, OST shall further allocate State Funds in the Reserve Accounts pro rata among the Reserve Managers based on the aggregate amount of State Funds in such Accounts.

-3.3.4 Endowment Managers.
-Unless otherwise determined by the Board, OST shall further allocate State Funds in the Endowment Accounts pro rata among the Endowment Managers based on the aggregate amount of State Funds in such Accounts.

-3.3.5 Special Allocation of State Funds in Operating Accounts.
+Notwithstanding the foregoing, the Board may express a fixed allocation of State Funds to be held in each of the Cash Accounts to reflect thenprevailing market conditions or other considerations related to the probable income from and/or level of risk related to the investment of State Funds.
+(29 Del.C. §2716(a)).
+In such cases, OST may be required to make more frequent allocations among the Cash Accounts. - 3.2.2 Endowment Accounts and Operating Accounts.
+Unless otherwise determined by the Board, OST shall allocate State Funds to the Endowment Accounts and Operating Accounts in accordance with the general purposes of such Accounts described in Section 2.0 of these Guidelines and the investment objectives more particularly described in Sections 8.0 and 9.0 below. - 3.3 Allocation among Banks and Managers - 3.3.1 Cash Management Banks.
+Unless otherwise determined by the Board, OST shall further allocate State Funds in the Collection and Disbursement Accounts among the Cash Management Banks in such proportions as OST determines in its discretion are necessary or desirable to meet the State's anticipated near-term anticipated operating liquidity requirements. - 3.3.2 Liquidity Managers.
+Unless otherwise determined by the Board and subject to the provisions of subsection 3.3.5 below, OST shall further allocate State Funds in the Liquidity Accounts pro rata among the Liquidity Managers based on the aggregate amount of State Funds in such Accounts. - 3.3.3 Reserve Managers.
+Unless otherwise determined by the Board, OST shall further allocate State Funds in the Reserve Accounts pro rata among the Reserve Managers based on the aggregate amount of State Funds in such Accounts. - 3.3.4 Endowment Managers.
+Unless otherwise determined by the Board, OST shall further allocate State Funds in the Endowment Accounts pro rata among the Endowment Managers based on the aggregate amount of State Funds in such Accounts. - 3.3.5 Special Allocation of State Funds in Operating Accounts.
 Unless otherwise determined by the Board, OST shall further allocate State Funds in Operating Accounts pro rata among the Liquidity Managers or such other financial institutions as directed by the Board pursuant to subsection 2.1.5.